Sprinter Lighttrain: General information

-The SLT is designed to replace the Mat '64 trains from the 1960s and 1970s.
+The SLT is designed to replace the Mat '64 trains from the 1960s and 1970s, and to allow the double-decker NS DD-AR carriages from the 1990s to be refurbished/converted into self-propelling EMUs and transferred to longer, skip-stop Intercity services.
 The first 35 sets were ordered in 2005 and the first set, 2402 arrived in January 2008.
 The second set, 2602 arrived in February 2008 and both were used on test runs.
 In September 2007 NS ordered a further 64 sets, and these started arriving in the Netherlands in mid-2009.
 In 2009 a further 32 were ordered.
 The trains use regenerative braking, which can feed energy back into the contact wire when they brake.

-The trains are based on the DB Class 425 design, but made to meet the demands of the Sprinter.
-They use Jacobs bogie, which allow for thin and wide gangways between each coach.
-The units were built in Aachen (2400) and Krefeld (2600).
+The trains are based on the DB Class 425 design, but adapted to meet the demands of NS and the Dutch railway network.
+They use Jacobs bogies, which allow for thin and wide gangways between each coach.
+The units were built in Aachen and Hennigsdorf (2400) and Uerdingen (2600).

+The SLT trains are fitted with the ATB-EG train protection system used on the electrified Dutch network, as well as the European-standard ERTMS system that is planned to replace ATB-EG. The SLT trains are also fitted with GSM-R train radios.

 Modernisation

-From 2018 onwards, all units are being retrofitted with on-board toilets and a special sliding step for wheelchair users.
+From 2018 onwards, all units are being retrofitted with on-board toilets and a special sliding step for wheelchair users, in response to the need to provide on-board toilets on all trains running on the hoofdrailnet as stipulated in the contract for NS to operate the 2015–25 concession.
 The toilet retrofit is conducted at the Talbot Services GmbH workshops in Aachen; of which 2 units are in the workshops at any one time.
 The expectations are that these modernisations will be completed in 2021.